Fernthedev/qpm-action/README.md

     publish: true # Will publish the package at the end of the action run
     publish_token: ${{secrets.QPM_TOKEN}} # Token required for authorization publish to qpackages.com
     version: "1.0.0" # defaults to qpm-rust version, do not include v
+    tag: "v1.0.0" # defaults to version, this is the Github Release TAG, not version!

     # set to true if applicable, ASSUMES the file is already a relaease asset
     qpm_release_bin: true